 Before selecting a tax-saving investment one has to verify that one is eligible for the tax-related exemptions.
 For Instance, under the Rajiv Gandhi Equity Savings Scheme (RGESS), an individual can avail of the tax saving benefits only if he is a first-time equity investor.
 Similarly for claiming tax deductions on home loans, if the house bought by the taxpayer is under construction, the interest paid on the loan can be claimed only in 5 equal installments, immediately following the year where you get possession of the property.

-These are some of the common mistakes which are repeated too often by taxpayers while looking for tax-saving investment opportunities.
-Additionally, sometimes in the last-minute scramble to make investments and save tax one commits to plans which require long-term and regular contributions.
+These are some of the common mistakes that are repeated too often by taxpayers while looking for tax-saving investment opportunities.
+Additionally, sometimes in the last-minute scramble to make investments and save tax one commits to plans that require long-term and regular contributions.
 For example, life insurance policies require regular premium payments each year.
 Similarly, for PPFs, the minimum tenor is 15 years and if one misses a payment, a penalty has to be paid.

 Another pitfall is limiting oneself to the deductions available under Section 80C and not looking into the ones available under Section 80D and 80G.